“Uh uh, no. No way. I told you not to come back here.”

 The laughter drained from him.
-“She in a bad way.”
+“She’s in a bad way.”

-“She have one of her spells.
-She heart heavy.
-Since day lean down.”
+“She’s having one of her spells.
+Her heart heavy, since day lean down.”

 Mosquito shrugged and blinked his veiny eyes.
-“That what Miss Celia say.
-But she just in a bad way.”
+“That’s what Celia says.
+But she’s just in a bad way.”

 He quickened his walk, tried to understand it all.
 Mosquito’s answers that weren’t answers, the offhand way he treated all of this, as if it were a regular thing.
 Was it?
 And what did it mean that Rumor was in a bad way?
 What was wrong?
 Who was Celia?
 The night crowded close about them as if waiting for its own answers, listening.